TuxInvader/ServicesDirectorCFT/README.md

 If you wish to use persistent storage so that the SD database, and metrics are maintained after the demise of the instance, then you need to set Parameter `AddDataVolume` to `Yes` and optionally provide either an EBS Volume-ID of an existing volume or existing EBS Snapshot ID.

 * If you provide an EBS Volume ID, template will attach this volume to the SD.
-* If you leave EBS Volume ID blank, template will create a new 50GB EBS Volume, and attach it to the SD.
+* If you leave EBS Volume ID blank, template will create a new EBS Volume of the size you specify, and attach it to the SD.
 * If you provide the ID of an existing EBS Snapshot while leaving EBS Volume ID blank, template will create a new Volume from that snapshot.
 * If you specify both existing EBS Volume ID and a Snapshot ID, the Snapshot ID will be ignored.